general-kit/Shopify_Data_Sci_intern_challenge/README.md

 Contains the answers to question 2 a, b and c respectively The contents of these files can be individually copied and pasted in the w3schools url below for verification of each question: https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL

+If any issues are found with the code, kindly contact me using the contact information in my application.